LoeizD/js30/Extra_SingaporeBlog/img/img-keys.md

 Essence of Chicken.
 I didn't buy that.
 This is on the other side of Sentosa Island, a resort.
 The Chinese Gaden's Pagoda.
+One unexpected thing coming from France is that I expect the heat to go away when it's night, cloudy or rainy.
+But the heat stays, that's very cool.